 The mech’s main weapon was the exceptionally large and heavy spear known as the “Lance of Zeon”.
 This was an unwieldy, largely ceremonial spear that could open to resemble the Zeon Crest, which is how it was to be displayed during rallies.
 A machine cannon was fitted to the end of this, giving it nominal combat capability.
 However, the spear had no cutting edges, and would have been useful only as a bludgeoning tool in a close-in fight.
 No heat hawk or beam sabre were fitted, although the Crusader could use any standard Zeon MS weapon.
 The pilot demanded a new sheild, and a simple laminated armour buckler was chosen.
 Emblazoned with a Zeon eagle and in all the national colours, it added a bit of protection without the weight of the traditional Gyan missile shield.

-The pilot selected was a young, pretty, blonde recruit ostensibly named “Gailey Kneiser” was selected as the pilot.
+The pilot selected was a young, pretty, blonde recruit ostensibly named “Gailey Kneiser”.
 (The pilot’s real name has never been determined, but her registered name also doesn’t match any known records.)
 Kneiser had been identified as having considerable Newtype potential, and was sent to Earth to gain some combat experience while the Crusader was being finished.
 After all, if the pilot had no combat time, the whole exercise of proving Ghiren’s martial ability would have been seriously undermined.
 Apparently, Kneiser was a natural, destroying several Federation GMs in Europe using an outdated MS-05.
 That Kneiser was not available for her Newtype Corps greatly rankled Kycilia Zabi, apparently.

 The finished Crusader was rolled out two months before the end of the war.
 As with the Zudah, the Crusader gave some problems in power management.
 These were ironed out and the machine then proved to be highly capable.
 Kneiser refused to pilot it, even on parade duty, unless it was up to full combat spec, and this delayed its deployment further.
 Thus, there is only one report of the Gyan Crusader actually being used in its intended role; it was present at a party rally/fancy dinner gathering at the Zabi mansion in Zum City two weeks before Ghiren was killed.